wakka-sub/ai-ocr/README.md

 This project is a React + TypeScript + Vite application that performs client-side image cropping and parallel OCR using the Gemini 2.5 Flash API.

 Each cropped region can be rotated in 90° steps before sending to the Gemini API.
-Selected areas are listed below the canvas where they can be rotated or deleted.
-OCR results appear in the right panel and can be copied with one click.
+Thumbnails of the selected areas are shown below the canvas from left to right, each with rotate and delete controls.
+OCR results appear in the right panel where each block has its own copy button along with a global copy-all control.

 ## Development